Guidelines

 2. Brief articles and communications (short papers)

 This type of publication is focused on the divulgation of preliminary results of research.
-The text must be organized as the articles of original research, include a maximum of ten references and not to exceed five A4 pages.
+The text must be organized as the articles of original research, include a maximum of ten references and not to exceed five A4 pages per language.

 3. Review Articles